May 2016 Update:

 January 12, 2015: The Equestrian Steering Committee met to review the following items;

 Project Scope and Detail: During the summer of 2014, Lahontan Water Quality Board requested that Tahoe Donner Association consider relocation of the Equestrian operations in 2015, to increase the existing buffer from adjacent wetlands.
 Tahoe Donner Association responded accordingly, and established an Equestrian Steering Committee to design a relocation plan for implementation in 2015, pending Board approval and receipt of necessary agency permits during early 2015.
-In late November 2014, the Equestrian Steering Committee combined various draft concepts for a final presentation to the Board of Directors, see draft Equestrian Master Plan below, which eventually received Board approval and authorization for Staff to engage agencies for initial review, and to host a Town Hall meeting on January 9, 2015.
+In late November 2014, the Equestrian Steering Committee combined various draft concepts for a final presentation to the Board of Directors, which eventually received Board approval and authorization for Staff to engage agencies for initial review, and to host a Town Hall meeting on January 9, 2015.
 The proposed project is detailed below for your review, including public and homeowner comments and questions received that evening.
 By relocating existing paddocks for boarding and trail rides, along with associated tack sheds and necessary water and power utilities, the entire relocated equestrian operations is now proposed in upland areas that are more than one hundred feet from the nearest wetland or waterway.
 (2,250) linear feet of A-frame fencing is proposed around the perimeter of this relocated operation, which improves safety for all users as they utilize surrounding and existing trails and roadways.
 By fencing the perimeter of this 7 acre operation, it also delineates the proposed 100’ operations setback from the surrounding delineated wetlands and waterways.
 Existing trails to the nearby aspen grove and Euer Valley will be maintained, and the new fenced equestrian operations will not block existing summer trails, but rather further maintain and orient users through improved educational and wayfinding signage.
 During winter operations, the horses and A-frame fence will be removed as necessary to maintain access to existing winter trail alignments.
 The proposed and relocated paddocks and tack sheds are intentionally dense in placement, rather than dispersed throughout the surrounding area, primarily for ease of access, circulation and future maintenance.
 Once the existing trees have been inspected for health and safety, the paddocks and tack sheds would be placed around the remaining healthy trees for the overriding benefits of additional shade.

 Homeowner Comments with Equestrian Steering Committee consensus: